-Reserve books and other materials have been placed on a limited loan basis at the request of an instructor.
-These materials may be checked out for two hours, one day, three days, or one week, depending on the loan period requested by the instructor.
+During normal operations, Reserve books and other materials are placed on a limited loan basis at the request of an instructor.
+These materials may be checked out for two hours, one day, three days, or seven days, depending on the loan period requested by the instructor.
 Up to three Reserve items may be checked out at one time.
 Two-hour reserve items may be checked out overnight during the last hour before the library closes.
 These items are due within the first hour of operation the following day.

 Reserve videos are to be viewed in the library.
 An Audiovisual Viewing Room is available on the third floor, if needed.

 |Books||$0.25 per day|

 |Media Items||$1.00 per day|

 Overdue notices for outstanding resources are sent via electronic mail the first weekday after the due date.
 Fines will accumulate each day until the materials are returned or reported missing at the Circulation Desk.
 If an item is reported missing or is returned seriously damaged, the borrower is responsible for the payment of any accumulated fine, the cost of the item, and a $10.00 replacement fee.
 Fines may be paid by cash or check at the Circulation Desk at the time an item is returned.
 Any fines not paid at that time will be transferred to the individual’s account at the University Business Office and may be paid there by cash, check, or credit card.